Modifying an Event Mesh

 2. Select Mesh Manager from the navigation bar.

-3. On the Mesh Manager: Event Meshes page, on the tile of an event mesh, click Mesh Actions, and then select Edit.
+3. On the Mesh Manager: Event Meshes page, on the tile of an event mesh, click Mesh Actions, and then select Edit Event Mesh.

-4. On the Edit Mesh page, click Add Service.
+4. On the Edit Event Mesh page, click Add Service.

-• Enter the first few letters of the name of your service that you want to add to the mesh in the Select services to add to a full mesh topology field to filter the list, when you see your service appear, select your service.
+• Enter the first few letters of the name of the event broker service you want to add to the event mesh in the Destination Service field to filter the list, when you see your event broker service appear, select it.

 • (Optional) Click the Remote Service Endpoint and select the an endpoint.
 Connectivity between your private endpoints is your responsibility (or your organization's) if the services are deployed in a Customer-Controlled Regions.